jymcheong/OpenEDR/readme.md

 - This is the log console of OrientDB where all the events are stored
 - This is useful for **single** endpoint exploration, for instance as a pen-tester, you can see in real-time what kind of process sequence as a result of executing your payload.
+- As a student, you can see the repeated patterns whenever Windows reboot or you fired up typical apps like Browser, MS-Office & so on...

 ## Run a Quick Test!